napari/napari.github.io/developers/documentation/index.md

 Once installed, you can start Jupyter notebook as you usually would.
 Pairing your notebook with MyST Markdown will now be an option in the notebook's `File -> Jupytext` menu, as in the screenshot below.
 Selecting this option will generate a new markdown file for you in the same working directory as your notebook.
+If you pair through Jupyter notebook, your markdown file will be updated every time you save the notebook, so you don't need to worry about keeping them synced.

 ![Screenshot of Jupyter Notebook with File -> Jupytext menu open and Pair Notebook with MyST Markdown selected.](assets/jupyter_jupytext.png)